-Postdoctoral Fellowship in Maritime History
+Postdoctoral Fellowship in Maritime History (deadline extended)

 The Williams-Mystic Maritime Studies Program in Mystic, Connecticut invites applications for a postdoctoral fellow to teach maritime history, supervise independent student research, and participate in 2-3 multi-day field seminars (an offshore sailing cruise and field seminars to the Pacific and Gulf of Mexico coasts) in each of two semesters per year.
 We are seeking a teacher-scholar with collaborative and interdisciplinary interests to begin July 2018.
 This is two-year Williams College faculty appointment.